lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 # Acknowledgements

-The authors would like to thank Dominique Barthel, Carsten Bormann, Alexander Pelov.
+The authors would like to thank Dominique Barthel, Carsten Bormann, Alexander Pelov for their careful reading and valuable inputs.
+A special thanks for
+Carl Moberg for his patience and wise advices when building the model.

 # YANG Module {#annexA}